Schistosoma mansoni: Adult

 Schistosomes, unlike other trematodes, are long and cylindrical worms and are sexually dimorphic.
 The male S. mansoni is approximately 1 cm long (0.6–1.1 cm) and is 0.1 cm wide.
 It is white, and it has a funnel-shaped oral sucker at its anterior end followed by a second pediculated ventral sucker.
 The external part of the worm is composed of a double bilayer, which is continuously renewed as the outer layer, known as the membranocalyx, and is shed continuously.
 The tegument bears a large number of small tubercules.
 The suckers have small thorns in their inner part as well as in the buttons around them.
-The male genital apparatus is composed of 6 to 9 testicular masses, situated dorsally.
+The male genital apparatus is composed of six to nine testicular masses, situated dorsally.
 There is one deferent canal beginning at each testicle, which is connected to a single deferent that dilates into a reservatory, the seminal vesicle, located at the beginning of the gynaecophoric canal.
 The copula happens through the coaptation of the male and female genital orifices.

 The female has a cylindrical body, longer and thinner than the male's (1.2 to 1.6 cm long by 0.016 cm wide).
 It has the general appearance of a roundworm.
 The female parasite is darker, and it looks gray.
 The darker color is due to the presence of a pigment (hemozoin) in its digestive tube.
 This pigment is derived from the digestion of blood.
 The ovary is elongated and slightly lobulated and is located on the anterior half of the body.
 A short oviduct conducts to the ootype, which continues with the uterine tube.
-In this tube it is possible to find 1 to 2 eggs (rarely 3 to 4) but only 1 egg is observed in the ootype at any one time.
+In this tube it is possible to find one to two eggs (rarely three to four) but only one egg is observed in the ootype at any one time.
 The genital pore opens ventrally.
-The posterior two-thirds of the body contain the viteline glands and their winding canal, which unites with the oviduct a little before it reaches the ootype.
+The posterior two-thirds of the body contains the vitelline glands and their winding canal, which unites with the oviduct a little before it reaches the ootype.

 The digestive tube begins at the anterior extremity of the worm, at the bottom of the oral sucker.
 The digestive tube is composed of an esophagus, which divides in two branches (right and left) and that reunite in a single cecum.
 The intestines end blindly, meaning that there is no anus.